how2kritin/neural-language-modelling/Report.md

 However, one drawback with Good-Turing models, is that they assign a fixed probability mass to unseen events (this probability assignment is deterministic), which tends to fail in cases where the number of n-grams seen only once is high (as these events will have a very large probability mass assigned to them).

+#### N-gram models with Linear Interpolation

+These models perform okay-ish; they essentially work on the "ensemble models" principle (using multiple N-gram models of different N values).
+While you can apply smoothing to each of these models as well, in this case, they're not smoothed.
+So, they suffer in the case where they have to assign a probability to OOV (out of vocabulary) words (it's 0).
+Furthermore, you would need to choose an optimal way of weighting each model in the ensemble of N-grams.
+A learning algorithm, such as the EM algorithm could work better.

+#### N-gram models with Laplace Smoothing

+These models perform poorly.
+This is because Laplace Smoothing isn't a very good smoothing method, especially when the size of the vocabulary is large (thus, the denominator is large).
+Furthermore, pretending to have seen each n-gram once more than it has actually been seen is also a little too much probability assigned to unseen contexts. (could choose a smaller value to add in the numerator)

+---

 ### Observations